Heinrich von München

 Heinrich von München is author-persona of a 14th-century chronicle written in a series of versions in Middle High German verse.
 Largely a compilatory work, it copies or reworks vast chunks of text from earlier verse chroniclers, supplementing these with new material, and thus offers the longest and most comprehensive account of world history which had ever been written in the German language.
+The most complete manuscripts come to 100,000 lines.

 The name Heinrich von München (lit.
 'Henry of Munich') appears as the author in the later manuscripts, and was long taken at face value.
 Modern scholarship questions whether such a person ever existed; if he did, he was more likely the owner of a scriptorium than an author as such.
 The compilation was clearly the work of teams of scribes, one of whom identifies himself as Heinz Sentlinger.